agfianf/agfianf.github.io/docs/blog/posts/satellite/001-journey-show-object.md

 This pushed me to search for a more efficient solution.

 ## First Experiment: Marker Clustering
 I tried **Marker Clustering** with `Leaflet.markercluster`, grouping nearby polygons into a single marker that split apart when zooming in.
 For fewer than 50,000 polygons, this was fairly effective.
-But with **700,000 polygons**, the real-time calculations still bogged down the browser.
+But with 700K polygons, the real-time calculations still bogged down the browser.
 I decided it was time for a new approach.

 ## Understanding Digital Map Technology
 After the solution above failed, I didn’t want to jump straight into finding another fix.
 Instead, I wanted to understand the fundamentals of how digital map technology works.
 Imagine a digital map as a stack of transparent sheets that can be rearranged at any time.
 Each sheet is a layer carrying different information, stacked together to create an interactive map.
 Here are its key components: